 - Work and Employment.
 Women entrepreneurs and wage discrimination

-Capitolina Diaz, FTC scientific supervisor of University of Valencia, Anna Giulia Ingellis, FTC project manager of University of Valencia, and Marcela Jabbaz, researcher of University of Valencia, held two lectures:
+Capitolina Diaz, Free to Choose scientific supervisor, Anna Giulia Ingellis, Free to Choose project manager , and Marcela Jabbaz, researcher (all three are from the University of Valencia) held the two following lectures:

 - Gender Gap and young people, from education to work: a comparison among the Southern European countries within the thematic group 6;

 - Self-image and choice in transition to employment: A study on young people from five European countries within the thematic group 3.